AEGEE/MyAEGEE/README.md

 vagrant ssh

 # ...which connects you to the _GUEST_, where docker is.
-# So now you can run:

-docker ps
 ```
 Let's run the commands and see that they should yield an output like
 ```
 username@computername:~/Documents/aegee/MyAEGEE$ vagrant ssh